coredns/coredns.io/content/blog/kube-dns-coredns-perfcomp.md

 Recall that in Kubernetes, queries for out-of-cluster names (e.g. google.com) result in at least 3 futile in-cluster queries, followed by the correct upstream query.

-Factoring in the Cluster-First DNS policy into the restricted CPU performance results, we can project performance from the client perspective ...
+Factoring in the Cluster-First DNS policy into the restricted CPU performance results, we can project performance from the client pod perspective ...

 ### Out Of Cluster Cache Miss